richardbunker/NetGo/README.md

 # NetGo

-NetGo is a small and lightweight RESTful API application written in pure Go.
-It provides a simple way to create RESTful APIs.
-Features include:
+NetGo is an AWS 'Lambda-first' RESTful API application written in pure Go.
+It provides a simple way to create RESTful APIs with minimal dependencies.
+It is designed to be lightweight and easy to use.
+It is built for the AWS cloud and tightly integrates with AWS services such as DynamoDB, API Gateway, Certificate Manager, and Lambda.

+## Features

 - Route registration
 - Request and response handling